Chloe Magee: 2012 Summer Olympics

 Magee, ranked 44th in the world, qualified for the women's singles at the 2012 Summer Olympics in London as the 26 ranked player on the list of participants.
 She was one of two Irish badminton players at the Games; Scott Evans competed in the men's singles.
 Magee and her brother Sam, ranked 40th in the world as a pairing, were third reserves for the mixed doubles event.

 In July 2012, Magee reached the final of the White Nights pre-Olympic tournament held in Russia.
 She beat Slovakian Monika Fasungova, 21–17, 20–22, 21–5, in the quarter-finals and Russia's Romina Gabdullina, 21–15, 17–21, 21–15, in the semi-finals but finished runner-up after losing to Poland's Kamila Augustyn, 21–19, 14–21, 14–21, despite having a 10–6 lead in the final set.

 A slight schedule change led to Magee starting her 2012 Olympic campaign against Egypt's Hadia Hosny at 20.17 (29 July) and France's Hongyan Pi at 20.32 (30 July).

 Bill O'Herlihy sparked controversy while covering Chloe Magee's progress at the 2012 Summer Olympics by suggesting badminton was "a mainly Protestant sport".
 RTÉ confirmed it received complaints about O'Herlihy's sectarian remarks on live television.
 The remarks prompted Magee to inform Highland Radio: "We need to remember what the Olympics is all about.
 I don't think it is any different from any other sport.
 There are people here from all over the world and from many different religions."

 She lost 16–21, 21–18, 21–14, to Hongyan Pi and exited the 2012 Summer Olympics.

 In December 2012, Magee reached the final of the Turkish Open.

+2015

+With her brother Sam, she captured a bronze medal at the Badminton at the 2015 European Games.